 At first my intention was to provide educational courses for parents.
 As I mentioned previously, I aimed to teach parents how to raise children in healthy ways.
 I wanted to open an education center.
 Being an educator is something I’ve done for most of my life, starting as a tutor in high school.
 I enjoy it and I’m good at it.

-• You can’t convince people to parent a certain way, no matter what the research says.
+- You can’t convince people to parent a certain way, no matter what the research says.
 The people who are like me are adamant to learn a healthier approach will seek it out and are receptive to change.
 The people who choose to parent without additional guidance or education won’t budge.
 And the people in the middle may never make changes.
 There’s nothing I can do to change that.
-Education is not enough.
+Parent education is not enough.

-I’m dedicated to creating products that provide supportive and educational messages about emotions, friendship and relationships, connection, and well-being.
+I’m dedicated to creating courses and products that provide supportive and educational messages about emotions, friendship and relationships, connection, and well-being.
 I’m dedicated to spreading empathy, compassion, kindness, and love.

 And I hope you’ll join me.